ordbase/ordinals.cache/README.md

 ### Null / Nil - The Billion Dollar Mistake ++ Zero - The Billion Dollar Fix

 > I call it my billion-dollar mistake.
 It was the invention of the null reference in 1965.
 > At that time, I was designing the first comprehensive type system for references
 > in an object oriented language (ALGOL W).
 > My goal was to ensure that all use of references should be absolutely safe,
 > with checking performed automatically by the compiler.
 > But I couldn't resist the temptation to put in a null reference,
 > simply because it was so easy to implement.
 > This has led to innumerable errors, vulnerabilities, and system crashes,
 > which have probably caused a billion dollars of pain and damage in the last forty years.
 >
 > -- [Sir Tony Hoare](https://en.wikipedia.org/wiki/Tony_Hoare)

 Let's make the code safer and
 let's say goodbye to null / nil (and maybe).
 How can the code work without nil?

 Let's say hello to zero.
 The new rule for NO null/nil ever (again) is:

-**All variables - including structs, arrays and mappings (hash dictionaries) - MUST ALWAYS get set (initialized) to ZERO (default) values.**
+**All variables - including structs, arrays and hash mappings - MUST ALWAYS get set (initialized) to ZERO (default) values.**

 What's zero?